lliming/globus-id-explorer/README.md

 https://home.leeandkristin.net/auth/login
 ```
 You can leave the rest of the app registration form blank, or mess around with different
 values if you feel adventurous.
+However, **do not** check the box next to "Native App."
+This is a Confidential app, not a Native app, and setting this incorrectly won't allow
+you to get the information you need to finish configuring the app.

 When you click "Create App," you'll see your app's registration data.
 This is where you'll
 get the data you need to complete configuring your app.

 ## Complete app configuration

-Now that your app is registered with Globus, edit the ``globus-id-explorer.conf`` file.
+Now that your app is registered with Globus, return to your installation directory and
+edit the ``globus-id-explorer.conf`` file.

-First, change the ``SERVER_NAME=`` value to your Web server's HTTPS address, plus
+- First, change the ``SERVER_NAME=`` value to your Web server's HTTPS address, plus
   ``/auth`` on the end.
 E.g., ``https://home.leeandkristin.net/auth``.
 (If you don't do
   this, your app won't respond to requests.
 It's important!)
-Then, copy and paste the
+- Then, copy and paste the
   Client ID from your Web browser window (showing your app registration) into the line
   beginning with ``APP_CLIENT_ID``.
-Finally, in your Web browser, scroll to the bottom
+- Finally, in your Web browser, scroll to the bottom
   of your app registration and click ``Generate New Client Secret``.
 Enter a label for
   the client secret (it can be anything you like), and click ``Generate Secret``.
 Then
   copy and paste the secret character string into the line beginning with
   ``APP_CLIENT_SECRET``.
 Save the app's configuration file.

 ## Try it out
 Now that your app has been installed and both the app and your Web server are